 Property that has frontage on a state highway shall have a minimum setback of seventy-five feet, measured from the centerline of the highway.

-(DC03-01, x/x/x)
+(DC19-06, 9/03/19)

 Manufactured Housing and Mobile Home Standards

 The purpose of this section is to provide minimum standards to safeguard public health, property, and public welfare in the Town of Sorrento by establishing standards for the placement of manufactured housing and mobile homes on individual lots or subdivision development lots in the Town and distinguishing between manufactured and mobile homes.